ahgroup/DSAIDE/cran-comments.md

 1 note:

 checking installed package size ...
-NOTE installed size is  6.0Mb sub-directories of 1Mb or more:
+NOTE installed size is  5.1Mb
+    sub-directories of 1Mb or more:
-    appinformation   4.0Mb
+      appinformation   4.1Mb

 The documentation for the apps in this package contains diagrams/figures, which is responsible for the directory size.

 ## Submission History

+version 0.9.3: small bug fixes and feature improvements.

 version 0.9.1: small fixes to resolve CRAN errors/notes for testthat and package dependencies. other minor updates.